awsdocs/amazon-lumberyard-user-guide/doc_source/networking-overview.md

 ## NetBinding<a name="networking-overview-netbinding"></a>

 The network binding API of the AzFramework library provides a way for components to synchronize their state over the network\.
 The API is implemented on top of GridMate replicas\.
 A special `NetBindingComponent` is responsible for the actual binding process, so entities that need to be synchronized need to have a `NetBindingComponent` added to them\.
-When a game enters a multiplayer session, the `NetBindingComponent` collects replica chunks from the `NetBindables` on the entity, and adds them to a replica master\.
+When a game enters a multiplayer session, the `NetBindingComponent` collects replica chunks from the `NetBindables` on the entity, and adds them to a replica primary\.

 ## GridMate<a name="networking-overview-gridmate"></a>